 \subsection{Relatively hyperbolic structure and manifold structure of RACGs with planar defining nerves}

 In this subsection, we are going to discuss the proof of Theorem~\ref{mani}, Theorem~\ref{sosonice}, and Theorem~\ref{SC-carpet}.
-Before giving a proof of Theorem~\ref{mani}, we discuss some key concept in the following remark.
+Before proving Theorem~\ref{mani}, we discuss some key concepts in the following remark.

 \begin{rem} Let $\Delta\subset \field{S}^2$ be a planar flag complex satisfying Standing Assumptions.
-Then the divergence of the right-angled Coxeter group $G_\Delta$ is linear if and only if the $1$--skeleton of $\Delta$ is a join of two graphs of diameters at least $2$.
-Since $\Delta\subset \field{S}^2$ is a planar flag complex satisfying Standing Assumptions, the $1$--skeleton of $\Delta$ is a join of two graphs of diameters at least $2$ if and only if $\Delta$ is a suspension of a graph $K$ where $K$ is an $n$--cycle for $n\geq 4$ or $K$ has at least $3$ vertices and it is a finite disjoint union of vetices and finite trees with vertex degrees $1$ or $2$.
-In the later case, we call $K$ is a \emph{broken line}. \end{rem}
+Then the divergence of the right-angled Coxeter group $G_\Delta$ is linear if and only if the $1$--skeleton of $\Delta$ is a join of two graphs of diameters at least $2$ (see Theorem~\ref{dt}).
+Since $\Delta\subset \field{S}^2$ is a planar flag complex satisfying Standing Assumptions, the $1$--skeleton of $\Delta$ is a join of two graphs of diameters at least $2$ if and only if $\Delta$ is a suspension of a graph $K$ where $K$ is an $n$--cycle for $n\geq 4$ or $K$ has at least $3$ vertices and it is a finite disjoint union of vertices and finite trees with vertex degrees $1$ or $2$.
+If $K$ has at least $3$ vertices and it is a finite disjoint union of vertices and finite trees with vertex degrees $1$ or $2$, then we call $K$ a \emph{broken line}. \end{rem}